Today’s date – Niobe Day –marks the arrival of His Majesty’s Canadian Ship (HMCS) Niobe in Halifax, N.S.

 Earlier in the year, on May 4, 1910, the Naval Service Act brought the Royal Canadian Navy (RCN) into existence.

-Since its humble beginnings on Niobe Day, 1910, Canada’s navy—now the Command (MARCOM), which is the naval element of the Canadian Forces—has served in all the major theatres of war and serves as a great source of pride for Canadians.
+Since its humble beginnings on Niobe Day in 1910, Canada’s navy has served in all the major theatres of war and as a great source of pride for Canadians.

 On May 4, 2010, Canada Post issued two commemorative stamps to celebrate the 100th anniversary of Canada’s navy service.

-The issues depicts the past and present of Canada’s naval service and is complemented by marine-inspired colours and typography.
+The issues depict the past and present of Canada’s naval service and are complemented by marine-inspired colours and typography.

 “One of Canada’s first warships, the HMCS Niobe, sails alongside a modern frigate, the HMCS Halifax—a feature that speaks to the passage of time, capturing the magnitude of this major centennial milestone.”